February 2015: Check out my other website for updates!

 Remind yourself what you are proud of — maybe your career, or your kids, or just the way you help other people.
 You should be proud of yourself.
 You are stronger than what you think about yourself.

 Today is an amazing day, so start right now, today, don’t wait until tomorrow.

 Remember, my next free nutrition workshop is Tuesday Nov.
 4, 5:30 p.m., at Home Pumehana.
 I will talk more there about behavior change while you are dieting, and how you can keep on track.
 Keep smiling, stay healthy!

 You can read my older Molokai Dispatch articles here

 Aloha!
 My name is Ayda, welcome to my website :)

 Sign up for email updates

-I'm a personal trainer, I teach group classes at Na Pu'uwai gym, and I'm doing my best to make Molokai the fittest, healthiest island!
+I'm a nutritional consultant and fitness coach, and I'm doing my best to make Molokai the fittest, healthiest island!

-Enter your email address in the box below to sign up for email updates, you'll then get an email whenever there's an important update (new class schedule, free classes etc).
+Enter your email address in the box below to sign up for email updates, you'll then get an email whenever there's an important update (free classes and workshops etc).

 Like my Facebook page, then you'll see all my updates!